chrishayesmu/Blender-Spritesheet-Renderer/README.md

 * Rotate scene objects automatically, letting you capture the object from multiple perspectives with minimal effort.
 * Automatically adjust the camera to frame your scene as closely as possible, with multiple adjustment modes to best suit the situation (e.g. framing the target so that the entire animation occurs from one perspective, giving the spritesheet frames the appearance of movement).
 * Configure the individual sprite size and how spritesheet files should be split up (e.g. by animation), as well as whether the output files should be padded to a power-of-two size.
-* Interruptible: press `ESC` to cancel a render job at any time (may take a few seconds to take effect).
 * Outputs a JSON file describing the spritesheet, including the individual frame dimensions and animation data, well suited for automatically importing the spritesheet into other programs.
 * Contains buttons to preview parts of your configuration in the 3D viewport, making it easy to tell what you're going to get when you render.
 * Settings are stored in the .blend file, so you can easily re-render if you've made changes.
-* Addon preferences let you move the entire addon UI into the Render Properties panel if it's just too much to have in the 3D view.
 * [Terminal](screenshots/terminal_progress_tracking.png) and [GUI](screenshots/ui_progress_tracking.png) output to help track render progress and give you an idea of the time remaining.
 * Add-on functionality is exposed via an operator (`spritesheet.render`) and property groups (`bpy.types.Scene.SpritesheetPropertyGroup` and `bpy.types.Scene.ReportingPropertyGroup`) for potential integration via scripting (untested).
 See [operators.py](operators.py) for other available operators.